Research: Technical

 - Start:

-app.StartAction()setsactionRunning=true,polling=true,PollCount=0. - Poll Cycle: On each
+app.StartAction()setsactionRunning=true,polling=true,PollCount=0.
+Establishes a cancellable context that flows through the buffer. - Poll Cycle: On each render request,

 Python Implementation Details